binghuang2018/aqml/README.md

 # Publications

-If you are using ``aqml'' in your research, please consider citing these papers:
+If you have used `aqml` in your research, please consider citing these papers:

 - "Understanding molecular representations in machine learning: The role of uniqueness and target similarity", B. Huang, OAvL,J. Chem.
 Phys.
 (Communication) 145 161102 (2016), https://arxiv.org/abs/1608.06194
 - "Boosting quantum machine learning models with multi-level combination technique: Pople diagrams revisited" P. Zaspel, B. Huang, H. Harbrecht, OAvL submitted to JCTC (2018) https://arxiv.org/abs/1808.02799